Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What should you use to ensure that the members of an Azure Active Directory group use multi-factor authentication (MFA) when they sign in?
+### What should you use to ensure that the members of a Microsoft Entra ID group use multi-factor authentication (MFA) when they sign in?

-- [ ] Azure Active Directory (Azure AD) Identity Protection.
+- [ ] Microsoft Entra ID Identity Protection.
 - [x] A conditional access policy.
 - [ ] Azure role-based access control (Azure RBAC).
-- [ ] Azure Active Directory (Azure AD) Privileged Identity Management (PIM).
+- [ ] Microsoft Entra ID Privileged Identity Management (PIM).

 **[⬆ Back to Top](#table-of-contents)**